Bumblebee conservation

 • Fowey valley bumble project

 The UK is one of the most nature depleted countries in the world and the bees decline is no surprise.
 Bees play a vital role in pollination and the pollination of our crops.
-The pollinating services of bumblebees and honeybees are worth £690 million each year to the uk economy.
+The pollinating services of bumblebees and honeybees are worth £690 million each year to the UK economy.

-Sadly, in the country we are seeing widespread decline of many species of our bees while we have have caused the extinction of others.
+Sadly, in the country we are seeing widespread decline of many species of our bees while we have caused the extinction of others.

 • Shrill carder bee (Bombus sylvarum)-endangered